TheLancashireman/rp2040-bare-metal/README.md

 The aim is for the memory footprint to be as small as possible, by letting the compiler and linker do a lot of the work.

+## Caveat

+The testing uses the on-board UF2 loader to load directly into RAM and run from there.
+Because of that, the test programs might not initialise everything that should be initialised for the code to run correctly.
+One example is the watchdog - it seems that the tick generator is initialised to divide the reference clock (XOSC) by 12.
+From a cold boot, it is likely that the startup code will need to do that.
+See rp2040-watchdog.h

 ## License, disclaimer etc.

 Copyright David Haworth